Criticism of Google: Israeli–Palestinian conflict

+Russia

+On October 31, 2024, the Russian government imposed a "symbolic" fine of $20 decillion on Google for blocking pro-Russian YouTube channels.
+In 2022, during the invasion of Ukraine, a Russian court had ordered Google to restore the channels, with penalties doubling every week according to TASS.
+This comes alongside other large fines against social media companies accused of hosting content critical of the Kremlin or supportive of Ukraine.

 Censorship

 Google has been criticized for various instances of censoring its search results, many times in compliance with the laws of various countries, most notably while it operated in China from January 2006 to March 2010.

 Web search

 As of December 12, 2012, Google's SafeSearch feature applies to image searches in the United States.
 Prior to the change, three SafeSearch settings—"on", "moderate", and "off"—were available to users.
 Following the change, two "Filter explicit results" settings—"on" and "off"—were newly established.
 The former and new "on" settings are similar and exclude explicit images from search results.
 The new "off" setting still permits explicit images to appear in search results, but users need to enter more specific search requests, and no direct equivalent of the old "off" setting exists following the change.
 The change brings image search results into line with Google's existing settings for web and video search.
 Some users have stated that the lack of a completely unfiltered option amounts to "censorship" by Google.
 A Google spokesperson disagreed, saying that Google is "not censoring any adult content", and "[wants] to show users exactly what they are looking for—but we aim not to show sexually explicit results unless a user is specifically searching for them."
 The search term "bisexual" was blacklisted for Instant Search until 2012, when it was removed at the request of the BiNet USA advocacy organization.